inferno986return/python-pcep/Practice-Test.md

 B. `vals` is longer than `nums`
 C. `nums` is longer than `vals`
 D. the snippet will cause a runtime error

+As mentioned previously in question 3, `vals` is the same list as `nums`, in the C language there is a concept of pointers which point to (reference) the area of memory where a variable is contained.

 ### Question 15: What is the output of the following piece of code if the user enters two lines containing 3 and 2 respectively?